 Humour works in many ways and on many levels.
 Here’s a Telegraph extract from ‘The Naked Jape‘, by Jimmy Carr and Lucy Greeves that shares some of them.
-They talk about setting up the punchline, comic timing and economy of language – check it out it you have time, there’s a wonderful Emo Phillips routine that’s worth the admission fee alone.
+They talk about setting up the punchline, comic timing and economy of language – check it out it you have time, there’s a wonderful Emo Philips routine that’s worth the admission fee alone.
 Much humour relies on a simple premise – you set a scenario then undermine it – the insight switch.

 Familiarity breeds content – a good post about preparation, how important it is to have a clear understand of the brief and do plenty of research.